sschonss/tutorial-docker-laravel-mariadb/Readme.md

 Flowing a documentation is a good way to learn, but sometimes you need to read a tutorial to understand better.

-However, I learned a lot of writing this tutorial, so it is a double way path.
+However, I learned a lot of writing this tutorial, so it is a win-win situation.

 If you have any questions, you can contact me on [LinkedIn](https://www.linkedin.com/in/luiz-schons/) or [GitHub](https://github.com/sschonss).